urbit/docs/docs/talk/architecture.md

 (You will find that the origins still use old Gall arms, with some glue code in between.
 At the time of writing, new Gall has not yet been implemented, so this will have to do.)

-We will generally only display the delta generation parts of the flow.
+We will only display the delta generation parts of the flow.
 Delta application is usually implemented simply enough to deduce what it does from looking at the label.

 ### Subscriptions